One of the first questions that pops up when you think about charging your electric car at home: How many amps do I actually need for my charger?

 For most homeowners, 32A-40A charging capacity works just fine.

-And with load sharing devices simpleSwitch, you can enjoy safe, flexible Level 2 charging without expensive electrical upgrades.
+And with ev charger energy management system, you can enjoy safe, flexible Level 2 charging without expensive electrical upgrades.

 Got more questions or want to install simpleSwitch in your home?